Master of Architecture, 1998

-My thesis project was the most interesting, but the most fun was travelling to Paris for 14 days to learn urban planning from the French.
+My thesis project was the most interesting, but the most fun was traveling to Paris for 14 days to learn urban planning from the French.
 To this date, the impact of the hands-on city explorations have remained imprinted and I often draw from that experience.

 Any words of advice for future students?

 Enjoy your time as a student, think outside the box, pay attention to the design process and if you have to work while studying, find a balance.
-The work place will always be there but not school.
+The workplace will always be there but not school.